OWASP/threat-dragon/dev-notes.md

 1. make sure the installer works, navigate to `.exe` and run
 1. obtain SHA256 of .exe file using `shasum -a256`

-* ### Linux installers for TD desktop ###
-Create linux .rpm, .deb .snap, AppImage and test them on a linux box
-1. `git clone git@github.com:OWASP/threat-dragon-desktop.git`
-1. `cd threat-dragon-desktop`
-1. `npm install`
-1. make sure `node-modules/owasp-threat-dragon-core/package.json` is at correct version
-1. `npm run pretest`
-1. `npm test`
-1. `npm run build-lin`
-1. make sure the installers work
-1. navigate to .deb package and run
-1. navigate to Snap .snap file and run
-1. navigate to AppImage file and run
-1. obtain SHA256 of .deb, .rpm, .snap and .AppImage files using `shasum -a256`

 * ### MacOS installer for TD desktop ###
 Create MacOS .deb installer and test it on a mac
 1. `git clone git@github.com:OWASP/threat-dragon-desktop.git`